p44/play22restwithauth/README.md

 * invalidate the bearer token (via basic auth with simulated consumer credentials)
 * add a callback url to the system (via bearer auth with the generated bearer token)
 * get the callback url (via bearer auth with the generated bearer token)
+* trigger a call from the app to the simulated callback (via bearer auth with the generated bearer token)

 About